 Sweat is an effective body fluid for analyzing different bioanalytes in the body without taking blood draws.
-A sweat sensor, for example, can reduce the discomfort for diabetic patients who have to repeatedly draw blood.
+A sweat sensor, for example, can reduce discomfort for diabetic patients who have to repeatedly draw blood.
 It can also be used in wearable devices for daily health care monitoring.
 Currently, however, the greatest obstacle to the spread of these sensors is our own irregular and low secretion rates.

 A research team led by Professor Kilwon Cho of the Chemical Engineering Department of POSTECH, Korea, recently developed a dermal patch.
 The device quickly collects sweat avoiding continuous blood draws.
 How does?
 Imitating the principle behind the spines of cacti.

 Cacti, which grow in arid environments, move the drops of water that form on the tips of the thorns to the base to survive.
-During this process, the fine water droplets move due to the pressure difference acting on the inside and outside of the curved surface of the water drop.
+During this process, the fine water droplets move due to the pressure difference acting inside and outside the curved surface of the water drop.
 A phenomenon called Laplace pressure.

 Avoid blood draws thanks to nature